 The first time you take your puppy to the grooming studio is an important experience for both of you.
 While many animals need us to help them feel comfortable, we must make sure your pet doesn't feel scared or stressed.

 If you want your dog to be the most handsome and charming pup in town, then he or she needs to have a haircut.
 But while some people might prefer their pet companion getting groomed monthly, others will do so only when they need one as well as when they can find the time.
-Regardless of how often you choose for them to get trimmed down, there are still steps that every owner should take before taking their four-legged friend in to see the stylist – whether new or old!
-Make sure to reward them with high-value treats at every session.
+Regardless of how often you choose for them to get trimmed down, there are still steps that every owner should take before taking their four-legged friend in to see the stylist - whether new or old!
+Reward them with high-value treats at every session.

 Here are 5 steps you can take to help your puppy feel comfortable and excited for their first grooming appointment: